 • Medications : BuSpare types, Desyrels, Neurosine, Trazodone

 • Neurologic : brain injuries, epilepsy, organic personality & pre-menstrual syndrome, TB

 These & others greatly impair awareness & responses to external social cues because the brain cannot function normally.
 We see this in the violent or ‘mean drunk’ – what they say is likely what they really think & feel, unleashed because they’ve temporarily lost self-control.
 (MORE...)

 It’s used to gain power over other people & situation, to force things to go the controller’s way, or when something doesn’t turn out the way they wanted.

-This anger is not always obvious, & can be in the form of : acting superior, being a poor loser, expecting kiss/ make-up sessions to solve problems, not paying attention, not delegating, mistrusting everyone, showing off, talking over people’s heads, wanting center stage all the time….
+This anger is not always obvious, & can be in the form of : acting superior, being a poor loser, expecting that kiss/ make-up sessions will solve problems, not paying attention, not delegating, mistrusting everyone, showing off, talking over people’s heads, wanting center stage all the time….
 (Post “ACoAs acting controlling”)

 • If someone is afraid of losing their job they may feel anger instead of the underlying fear, which can be acted out in many ways such as badmouthing co-workers, in the hope of getting them fired to save one’s own position

 • If someone or group is afraid their candidate will lose an election, they might get angry & argue with anyone leaning toward the opponent to get them to switch sides, rather than focusing on the issues or the candidates’ records…..

 Deliberate / Planned: Sounding & acting angry when the person is not actually upset about something – at least at first.
 These types really know what they’re doing.
 Since they’re all about control, they won’t usually blow up, making their reaction – when they do – quite shocking.

 It’s a performance without having to invest any real emotion, a way to gain power by threatening or bullying others – but this only works on the damaged & vulnerable, & only for a while